How Much Does A Dental Bridge Cost With Insurance?

 Can I whiten my dental bridge if it no longer matches my teeth?

 Yes, you can whiten your dental bridge if it no longer matches your teeth.
 You can talk to your dentist about the best way to whiten your bridge.
-He or she may recommend a professional teeth whitening treatment or at-home teeth whitening kit.
+They may recommend a professional teeth whitening treatment or at-home teeth whitening kit.

 Conclusion